Tensor Networks for Probabilistic Sequence Modeling: Experiments

-To assess the performance of u-MPS in probabilistic sequence modeling and grammatical inference, we carry out experiments on several synthetic text datasets consisting of five Tomita grammars of binary strings and a context-free ``Motzkin'' grammar over the trinary alphabet $\Sigma_{M} = \{\mathtt{\ (\ ,\ \starchar\ ,\ )\ }\}$~\cite{tomita1982, alexander2018}.
+We first carry out experiments on several synthetic text datasets consisting of five Tomita grammars of binary strings and a context-free ``Motzkin'' grammar over the trinary alphabet $\Sigma_{M} = \{\mathtt{\ (\ ,\ \starchar\ ,\ )\ }\}$~\citep{tomita1982, alexander2018}.
 The latter consists of all strings whose parentheses are properly balanced, with no constraints placed on the $\mathtt{\starchar}$ characters.

 In each case we train the u-MPS on strings of a restricted length from the grammar and then sample new strings of unseen lengths from the trained u-MPS, with the model assessed on the percentage of sampled strings which match the grammar.
 The sampling comes in two forms, either fixed length-$n$ sampling (corresponding to $R = \Sigma^n$), or character completion sampling, where a single character in a reference string is masked and the prefix and suffix $p$ and $s$ are used to guess it (corresponding to $R = p \Sigma s$).
-While more general sampling experiments can easily be imagined, we have chosen these tasks because they allow for direct comparisons with unidirectional and bidirectional LSTM baselines.
+While more general sampling experiments can easily be imagined, we have chosen these tasks because they allow for direct comparisons with a variety of baselines, including (unidirectional and bidirectional) LSTMs, HMMs, and Transformers.

 While unbiased fixed-length sampling is easy for u-MPS via Algorithm~\ref{alg:sampling}, we found that the unidirectional LSTM baseline required an additional positional encoding in its inputs to avoid rapid degeneration in the output text when sampling past the longest length seen in training.
 At sampling time, we vary the length scale associated with this encoding based on the desired sampling length, so that the final step of sampling is always associated with the same positional encoding vector.